Swim spa costs are usually not openly advertised. It’s pretty difficult (impossible) to find a price list for most manufacturers.

 - Your State (prices vary state to state)

 The reality is that there is no one size fits all price when getting a swim spa.
 That’s why you can’t find accurate pricing information online.
 Without knowing about your location and your property, it’s going to be nothing more than a very rough guess.

 As you may see from getting quotations using the tool above, the cost can be different for just because you live in a different part of the world (or the country) to someone else.

 Location, time of year, the kind of swim spa, intended usages, installation location and installation type all significantly affect the final price of the project.

 Why Are Low-Cost Chinese Swim Spas A Bad Idea?

-While these cheap Chinese swim spas might seem like they are well priced at first, in the long run, they are going to cost you much, much more.
+While these cheap Chinese units might seem like they are well priced at first, in the long run, they are going to cost you much, much more.

 There is no denying that it’s an attractive prospect knowing that they will save you $2000 to $4000 on the up front cost compared to a domestic quality product.
 But this is a long term investment, let’s look at some of the not so obvious hidden costs.

 Firstly, you need to take into account the cost of delivery from China.
 We have never ordered from China, but we have obtained estimates that the overall costs for delivery to mainland USA would be in the region of $1500 to $2000.
 This obviously reduces a lot of the potential savings obtained by buying from China in the first place.